ibm-cloud-docs/vmwaresolutions/services/managing-entrust-kc.md

 ## Enabling internet access for the Entrust KeyControl VMs
 {: #managing-entrust-kc-internet-access}

 For Entrust KeyControl 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for Entrust licenses with the Call Home feature enabled.
-For VMware vCenter Server® instances that are not private-only, Entrust KeyControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.
+For {{site.data.keyword.vcf-auto}} instances that are not private-only, Entrust KeyControl is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.

 These rules enable internet access for the Entrust VMs.
 If internet access is not enabled, the license that is applied to your Entrust KeyControl installation will expire after a year.